quasarframework/quasar-ui-qcalendar/demo/src/markdown/calendar.md

 The scheduler view is for displaying days with resources on the left side.
 This allows you to present data for each resource.
 Where a resource could be a person, room, etc.

 To use the scheduler, you need to use the `resources` property, which currently is an array of objects, containing a single key `label`.
 To change the number of days displayed, use the `max-days` property.
-To change the distance between each resource, use the `interval-height` property.
+To change the distance between each resource, use the `resource-height` property.

 ## View types